 Unstructured pruning at initialization focuses on weight-level sparsity, where individual parameters are removed based on significance~\cite{wang2022trainer, luo2020neural}.
 While computationally efficient, single-shot pruning may lead to accuracy degradation if not followed by iterative fine-tuning~\cite{xu2023efficient}.
 Together, these pruning techniques enable flexible and efficient model compression for onboard AI systems.

-\textit{Pruning During Training.} Dynamic pruning modifies the model structure during training, selectively removing parameters based on real-time performance metrics.
-This technique can significantly reduce computational costs, with applications on edge devices demonstrating up to a 94\% reduction in multiply-accumulate (MAC) operations~\cite{jelvcicova2022delta}.
+\textit{\textbf{Pruning During Training.}} Dynamic pruning modifies the model structure during training, selectively removing parameters based on real-time performance metrics.
+This technique can significantly reduce computational costs, with applications on edge devices demonstrating up to 94\% reduction in multiply-accumulate (MAC) operations, which directly lowers both time and space complexity of multi-head self-attention, resulting in 7.5-16$\times$ faster inference on edge devices with only 1-4\% accuracy degradation~\cite{jelvcicova2022delta}.